kaulvimal/mysql-mcp/README.md

-# MySQL MCP Server
+# MySQL & PostgreSQL MCP Server
 ## Overview
-This project provides a read-only Model Context Protocol (MCP) server for interacting with MySQL databases.
+This project provides a read-only Model Context Protocol (MCP) server for interacting with MySQL & PostgreSQL databases.
 It allows clients compatible with MCP to inspect database schemas, retrieve metadata, and execute read-only SQL queries through a set of defined tools.
 The server is built with extensibility in mind and enforces read-only operations for safety.

 ## Features & Implemented Tools